Problem-solving and the dirty dishes of software development

 Some types of problems have a linear cost function.
 This means that if a problem is doubled, the cost to solve it is also doubled.

-An example would be reading a book, or travelling — if it takes you one hour to read fifty pages of a book, then you can conclude that it would take you twice as long to read twice as many pages, or if it takes you one hour to travel a fixed distance, then it will take you twice as long to travel twice the distance (providing that you maintain the same average speed).
+An example would be reading a book, or traveling — if it takes you one hour to read fifty pages of a book, then you can conclude that it would take you twice as long to read twice as many pages, or if it takes you one hour to travel a fixed distance, then it will take you twice as long to travel twice the distance (providing that you maintain the same average speed).

 However, there are many problems where the cost function is nonlinear.
 In practice, this means that as the problem increases in size, the solution cost becomes disproportionately higher.